 The idea behind OpenClaw is where AI agents are heading.
 A local assistant that does things for you, not one that just answers questions.
 But "where things are heading" and "safe to deploy on Monday" are very different.

 If your team wants to experiment, do it in a sandbox.
 Dedicated machine, no production data, no real credentials.
 Microsoft's security team said the same thing.
+This is the same principle that applies to vibe coding and AI-generated code: test in isolation before trusting it with anything real.

 Stay away from ClawHub skills until there's a proper vetting process.
 12% of the registry was compromised.
 Treat third-party skills like unsigned software from an unknown source, because right now, that's exactly what they are.